 • Live in a habitable dwelling.

-• Withhold rent or using the “Repair and Deduct Remedy” if repairs aren’t done within a reasonable time.
+• Withhold rent payments or using the “Repair and Deduct Remedy” if repairs aren’t done within a reasonable time.

 • Be treated without discrimination by the landlord based on certain protected classes.